nordic-institute/X-Road-development/WORKFLOW.md

 12.5 Head Architect can, in consultation with Partners, hold up acceptance of new pull requests from other Vendors, to allow Vendor fix the deficiencies found in submitted work.

-12.6 In cases of justified need, developers can request for up to 2 week 'code freeze' in develop branch of X-Road from Head Architect.
+12.6 In cases of justified need, developers can request for up to 2 week 'code freeze' in `develop` branch of X-Road from Head Architect.

 12.7 Up to 4 week 'code freeze' period can be applied to `X-Road/master` by approval of Head Architect.

 12.8 When the changeset meets the acceptance criteria and all the reviewers have accepted the work, then Head Architect pulls in and merges the work into `X-Road/develop`.
-The commit is then tagged with version number.

 ## 13	Release preparation

 13.1	Once enough features have accumulated to `X-Road/develop` branch the X-Road Steering Committee can decide to make a release.
-First a release branch (1) is forked from the develop branch.
-The version in the release branch is then exhaustively tested and fixes are made when necessary.
-When the version in the release branch satisfies all X-Road partners the release branch is merged to master using pull request procedure.
+First a `release` branch is forked from the `develop` branch.
+The version in the `release` branch is then exhaustively tested and fixes are made when necessary.
+When the version in the `release` branch satisfies all X-Road partners the `release` branch is merged to `master` using pull request procedure.

 ![Release preparation](IMG/xroad-release.png)